afrazmuhsin/HelloKotlin/README.md

 * Create a new repository in git and copy the ssh details

-* From local navigate to your project path and follow the belo steps
+* From local navigate to your project path and follow the below steps

 * git init
 * git add .